jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 Given that many citizens of European countries speak English, I'd recommend exploring translating site content into Spanish and French.
 This could help us expand into markets with existing demand but relatively low conversion rates like the Philippines.

-It might also be worth targeting countries with high conversion rates and lower signup numbers like Australia, New Zealand, and Ireland.
+It might also be worth exploring paid advertising in countries with high conversion rates relative to their number of signups like Australia, New Zealand, Switzerland, and Ireland.

+Finally, at the end of this analysis you'll find a section on how this location data has been collected.

 ___